alex-808/appt-trader-client/README.md

     locationAlias: 'sexy-fish-miami',
 });
 ```

+Note: All endpoints have an optional 'explain' parameter.
+Set to `true` it will return documentation for that endpoint.

 Any feedback or bug reports are appreciated.
 I will do my best to maintain this package and keep it up to date as the API changes.